yesoer/peersdb/README.md

 ## Flags
 You may use the following flags to configure your peersdb instance.
-There is also a persitent config file that you may use.

 | Flag           | Description | Default |
 |----------------|-------------|---------|